Bad-ptr/persp-mode.el/README.md

 `n` -- next perspective.
 `p` -- previous perspective.
 `s` -- create/switch to perspective.
+`S` -- create/switch to perspective in a window.
 `r` -- rename perspective.
 `c` -- kill perspective. (if you try to kill 'none' persp -- it'l kill all opened buffers).
 `a` -- add buffer to perspective.
 `t` -- switch to buffer without adding it to the current perspective.
 `i` -- import all buffers from another perspective.
 `k` -- remove buffer from perspective.
+`K` -- kill buffer.
 `w` -- save perspectives to file.
 `l` -- load perspectives from file.
 `o` -- switch off persp-mode.  (you can quickly switch off persp-mode after emacs start and before autoresuming previous perspectives state if you only need to edit a single file.)

 These key sequences must follow the `persp-keymap-prefix` which you can customize(by default it is `C-c p` in older releases it was `C-x x`), so if you want to invoke the \< `s` - create/switch perspective \> command you must first type the prefix(`C-c p`) and then `s`(full sequence is `C-c p s`).
 If you want to bind a new key for persp-mode, use `persp-key-map`:
 `(define-key persp-key-map (kbd ...) ...)`.